Guidance for parents and carers

 Please remember that you are appealing for a place at the school you have been refused, rather than appealing against the place you have been offered.

-On your appeal form you’ll be asked whether or not you’re willing to waive your right to 10 school days’ notice.
-If you waive your right to 10 school days’ notice we may be able to schedule your appeal earlier, particularly around school holidays.
+On your appeal form you’ll be asked whether or not you’re willing to waive your right to 14 days’ notice.
+If you waive your right to 14 days’ notice, we may be able to schedule your appeal earlier.
 We’ll normally only opt to do this where we feel it to be in your best interests.
 This relates to how early we have to tell you when your appeal hearing is along with who will hear your case.

 Deadlines for lodging your appeal